blauharley/TemplateJS/README.md

 TemplateJS
 ==========

-library to have control over JSON-data that get inserted into html or get further processed.
+<b>TemplateJS</b> is a library to have control over JSON-data that get inserted into html or get further processed.
 The lib is made for API-processes and visualization of JSON-data in various ways.

 <h3>Notation-Examples:</h3>